 We require a very high flux level in the core for a very high voltage to develop.

-And the high flux level requires a core with a big size cross-sectional area.
+And the high flux level requires a core with a large cross-sectional area.

 However, the core size in the transformer is almost always just sufficient for the flux under normal operating conditions.
 This is to reduce the size, weight, and cost of the transformer.

-As the core area of the transformer is limited, so the core of the CT will saturate in case of high flux.
-Then the voltage will not induce in the secondary winding.
+As the core area of the transformer is limited, the core of the CT will saturate in case of high flux.
+Then the voltage will not be induced in the secondary winding.

 When the current flows in the primary in the open circuit CT, then the voltage will increase 1st quite fast due to the high rate of change of the flux.

-This is due to the fact that the induced emf is proportional to the rate of change of flux also.
-And full primary current will behave as a magnetizing current.
-Then finally core will saturate.
+This is because the induced emf is proportional to the rate of change of flux.
+And full primary current will behave as a magnetising current.
+Then, finally core will saturate.
 So we may see a spike-type high voltage peak.

-(This high dVS/dt was also observed by us during the testing of the transformer as per figure 5 explained later in this article.
-Our load (active load not just resistor) in the other two windings was such that sometimes, all windings become open type.
+(This high dVS/dt was also observed by us during the testing of the transformer, as per Figure 5, explained later in this article.
+Our load (active load, not just a resistor) in the other two windings was such that sometimes, all windings become open type.
 But our core was not saturating because of the voltage limiting circuit.)

-So the voltage at the secondary is always limited in open circuit conditions in CT transformer.
+So the voltage at the secondary is always limited in open-circuit conditions in a CT transformer.
 This is because of the limited size of the core area, and so limited workable flux in the core.

 If the secondary is open, then the only primary has the electric current.
 This current is responsible for the flux in the core.